SuzanTurner/Mini-Pillow/Contributing.md

 This made me think, and think some more.
 What if I could make things simpler for lazybugs like me?

 And so, minipil was born!

+---

+#### If you have suggestions for improving Minipil or ideas that could enhance its usability, please feel free to open an issue or submit a pull request.
+Contributions of any kind are welcome and appreciated.